vaadin/flow-components/vaadin-charts-flow-parent/README.md

 Vaadin Charts for Flow is a UI component add-on for Vaadin 10 which provides means to create multiple different types of charts in Vaadin applications.

-## License & Author
+### License

-This Add-on is distributed under [Commercial Vaadin Add-on License version 3](http://vaadin.com/license/cval-3) (CVALv3).
-For license terms, see LICENSE.txt.
+This add-on is distributed under [Commercial Vaadin Add-on License version 3](http://vaadin.com/license/cval-3) (CVALv3).

-Vaadin Charts is written by Vaadin Ltd.
+To purchase a license, visit http://vaadin.com/pricing

 ## Setting up for development: